 Fall CSA Vegetable Share

 Fall CSA Shares are offered biweekly from October through December.
-Two sizes of vegetable shares are available: Mini and Regular.
+Three sizes of vegetable shares are available: Mini, Regular, and Robust.
 Our Fall CSA Shares are designed to provide enough food for two weeks.
 CSA members can also choose from the same add-ons as offered in the Summer CSA Share, except all add-ons are delivered with vegetable shares biweekly in the fall.
 (Read below for add-on share information.)